Dog-like cat: Manx

 The Manx breed displays behaviors akin to puppies, such as coming when their owners whistle or call their names.
 They are known for jumping and climbing about obstacles as well as burying things, even collecting and burying toys at times.
 Manx felines will also display strong affection generally.
 Dr. David Taylor, writer and founder of the International Zoo Veterinary Group, has said they are "positively dog-like".

 Ragdoll

 Ragdolls are named for an earlier tendency of the breed to go limp when picked up, and their tendencies to rest in a doll-like, bent position.
 They usually display a calm, relaxed temperament, with the animals often seeking physical affection from owners and following owners around.
-They sometime play games such as fetch.
+They sometimes play games such as fetch.

-Other puppy cat breeds

-Other cat breeds which are also known for puppy-like behavior are: